wolfSSL/wolfssl/wrapper/Ada/README.md

 also SPARK applications (a subset of the Ada language suitable formal verification).
 To formally verify the Ada code in this repository open the client.gpr with GNAT Studio and then select SPARK -> Prove All Sources and use Proof Level 2.
+Or when using the command line, use `gnatprove -Pclient.gpr --level=4 -j12` (`-j12` is there in order to instruct the prover to use 12 CPUs if available).

 ```
 Summary of SPARK analysis